Automotive Public Relations at Mitsubishi Motors

-This is an exclusive, uncut interview with Dan Irvin about his experience running automotive PR and corporate communications at Mitsubishi Motors, some of the challenges of doing PR in the automotive sector, and how technology has impacted his job.
+This is an exclusive, uncut interview with automotive PR expert Dan Irvin about his experience running public relations and corporate communications at Mitsubishi Motors, some of the challenges of doing PR in the automotive sector, managing their public relations agencies, and how technology has impacted his job.

 Dan Irvin is the director of corporate communications and public relations at Mitsubishi Motors North America.

 4:45 – Dan Irvin talks about the panel he spoke at on repairing corporate reputation at the Media Relations conference.

 5:32 – Irvin discusses repairing corporate reputation after a crisis: “It’s not a media relations issue.
 It ultimately begins from…communicating the slow, steady process to all your stakeholders, not just the media…”

 7:32 – Irvin on whether it is essential to respond to a crisis: “With the explosion of media coverage…people are going to talk, people are going to write, people are going to broadcast, people are going to podcast…all of that information is going to be out there, [and] it’s important that our side of the story be represented…”

 8:32 – Irvin talks about what constitutes a public relations crisis.